Gdoc/Admin

 Crucially, the cooling systems of both plants worked very differently; at Chernobyl, the loss of cooling water as steam actually served to accelerate reactivity levels in the reactor core, creating a positive feedback loop toward the fatal explosion.
 The opposite is true of Fukushima, where the reactivity reduced as temperatures rose, effectively operating as a self-shutdown measure.

-The second factor was government response.
-In the case of Fukushima, the Japanese government responded quickly to the crisis with evacuation efforts extending rapidly from a 3-kilometer (km), to a 10-km, to a 20-km radius whilst the incident at the site continued to unfold.
+The second factor was the government's response.
+In the case of Fukushima, the Japanese government responded quickly to the crisis, with evacuation efforts extending rapidly from a 3-kilometer (km) to a 10-km to a 20-km radius while the incident at the site continued to unfold.
 In contrast, the response in the former Soviet Union was one of denial and secrecy.

-Finally, while an early response from the Japanese government may have prevented a significant number of deaths, many have questioned whether the scale of the evacuation effort – where more than 160,000 people were displaced – was necessary.30 As we see from the figures above, evacuation stress and disruption are estimated to have contributed to several thousand early deaths.
+Finally, while an early response from the Japanese government may have prevented a significant number of deaths, many have questioned whether the scale of the evacuation effort – where more than 160,000 people were displaced – was necessary.31 As we see from the figures above, evacuation stress and disruption are estimated to have contributed to several thousand early deaths.
 Only one death has been linked to the impact of radiation.
 We don’t know what the possible death toll would have been without any evacuation.
-That’s why a no-evacuation strategy, if a future accident was to occur, seems unlikely.
-However, many have called for governments to develop early assessments and protocols of radiation risks, the scale of evacuation needed, and infrastructure to make sure that the disruption to those that are displaced is kept to a minimum.31
+That’s why a no-evacuation strategy if a future accident was to occur, seems unlikely.
+However, many have called for governments to develop early assessments and protocols of radiation risks, the scale of evacuation needed, and infrastructure to ensure that the disruption to displaced people is kept to a minimum.32

 Nuclear is one of the safest energy sources

 No energy source comes with zero negative impact.
-We often think of nuclear energy as being more dangerous than other sources because these low-frequency but highly-visible events come to mind.
+We often consider nuclear energy more dangerous than other sources because these low-frequency but highly visible events come to mind.

 However, when we compare the death rates from nuclear energy to other sources, we see that it’s one of the safest.
 The numbers that have died from nuclear accidents are very small in comparison to the millions that die from air pollution from fossil fuels every year.
-As the linked post shows, the death rate from nuclear is roughly comparable with most renewable energy technologies.
+As the linked post shows, the death rate from nuclear power is roughly comparable to that of most renewable energy technologies.

 Since nuclear is also a key source of low-carbon energy, it can play a key role in a sustainable energy mix alongside renewables.